-Many people and organisations are working across Australia to improve financial capability and deliver on the vision of the National Financial Capability Strategy, which is Australians in control of their financial lives.
+Many people and organisations are working across Australia to improve financial capability and deliver on the vision of the National Financial Capability Strategy.

 This work might be financial coaching, business planning, or education workshops.
-It could be financial support, financial counselling, access to no-interest or fee free loans or products, or grants bodies, or government funding programs.
-Or perhaps it’s online information, digital apps, professional development, or workplace initiatives.
+It could be financial support, financial counselling, access to no-interest or fee-free loans or products, or grants bodies, or government funding programs.
+Similarly, it could be online information, digital apps, professional development, or workplace initiatives.
 It also includes academic research into ‘what works’, and policy development to identify the systems changes needed to better support peoples’ ability to improve their understanding of, confidence in, and management of money.

 Organisations engaged in this work are wide and varied: non-government organisations, schools, banks and other financial service providers, government agencies, and universities.